KamilLelonek/recurring_events/README.md

 ### Operations

-The Root Aggregate of the library is `Event`.
-You can do the following thing with it:
+You can do the following thing with `Event`:

 - create
 - read / load / query:
-  - all
+  - all: expanded and collapsed
-  - one by `ID`
+  - one by `ID`: expanded and collapsed
 - delete by `ID`
-- update
-	-  change a name
-	-  update a `Repetition`:
+- update (change a name)

+On `Repetition` you can do the following:

+- update:
-	  - change start date
+  - change start date / time
-	  - change end date
+  - change end date / time
   - exclude a date
-	-  remove an entire `Repetition`
+  - modify frequency / interval
+- delete by `ID`

 ## Development